About me

 JWST/NIRSpec R~3000 spectroscopy of AF Lep b, the lowest-mass directly imaged planet

-Co-PIs: Jean-Baptiste Ruffio, Yapeng Zhang
+PI: Xuan, Co-PIs: Jean-Baptiste Ruffio, Yapeng Zhang

 Direct measurements of orbital mutual inclinations in exoplanet systems